-Hard landscaping should last for years so it makes sense to go with a timeless look.
-With so much choice available when it comes to materials this is where things can get expensive so it’s important to bear in mind your budget so things don’t ravel out of control.
+Hard landscaping should last for years, so it makes sense to go with a timeless look as part of your garden design ideas.
+With so much choice available when it comes to materials, this is where things can get expensive.
+It's important to bear in mind your budget so things don't ravel out of control.

-Textured limestone pavers add the luxe look to your garden design but are one of the more expensive options.
-Now you can get the look at a fraction of the cost and without the hassle of maintaining the real thing.
-Limestone-effect tiles give the same wow factor and slot seamlessly into a cool and contemporary look.
+Textured limestone pavers add the luxe look to your garden design but are one of the more pricey options.
+Nowadays, however, you can get the look at a fraction of the cost and without the hassle of maintaining the real thing.
+Limestone-effect tiles give the same wow-factor and slot seamlessly into a cool and contemporary look.

-Head over to our modern paving ideas feature for more inspiration.
+Our modern paving ideas feature has lots more inspiration.

 Include some structural elements made from materials that feel as if they’ve always been there – large rocks, distressed woods, old brickwork, bamboo poles and brushwood screening all work well.
 And why not add to the look with a printed parasol?
 We love the fringing detail on this one above.

-The modular furniture in this lounge style set-up is accessorised with small tables, cushions and vases to create a cohesive look that’s co-ordinated right through to the stylish planter.
+The modular furniture in this lounge style set-up is accessorized with small tables, cushions and vases to create a cohesive look that's coordinated right through to the stylish planter.

-Choose all-weather powder coated aluminium and synthetic rattan in a cool stone grey contemporary weave.
-Then, add a bright accent colour for cushions and planting to switch up the look.
-And to keep it in tip-top condition, take a look at our guide on how to clean garden furniture.
+Choose all-weather, powder-coated aluminium, and synthetic rattan in a cool stone-grey weave.
+Then, add colorful cushions and bold planting to your garden ideas to switch up the look.
+And, to keep it in tip-top condition, our guide on how to clean garden furniture has lots of advice.

 Small roof terraces or balcony garden ideas can also benefit from good garden design ideas.

-Use the colours of your surroundings to help you create your colour scheme.
+Use the colors of your surroundings to help you create your color scheme.
 For example, here, grey stone has informed the shade of the decking and the furniture, creating a cool and muted palette.
 The patterned cushions add a flair of fun.

-You may not have lots of space on your terrace for an array of plants, but one statement pot will really lift the space.
+You may not have lots of space on your terrace for an array of plants, but one statement pot will really lift the view.

 If you're someone whose tastes change depending on trends, then you might want to opt for a furniture set that can act as a blank canvas.